jacksonwalters/color_number_keyboard/README.md

 1) Factor n into a product of primes n = p_1^s_1 * ... p_r ^s_r

-2) Interpret p_i as corresponding to the frequency of a photon, and s_i as the number of photons of the given frequency (f=c/lambda). n is then mapped to an EM power spectrum which is simply spiked at each frequency, and the power at each frequency is proportional to s_i.

 The only added input is how we scale the wavelengths.
 The default implementation maps the wavelength of every prime smoothly into the visible range which is roughly 380nm (800Thz, violet) - 700nm (400Thz, red)

 3) To convert this spectrum to the appropriate color of light we use the CIE color matching functions (https://www.cs.rit.edu/~ncs/color/t_spectr.html).
-This can be implemented in almost any language.
-I used Mathematica. (https://mathematica.stackexchange.com/questions/57389/convert-spectral-distribution-to-rgb-color/57457#57457).
+This can be implemented in almost any language. (https://mathematica.stackexchange.com/questions/57389/convert-spectral-distribution-to-rgb-color/57457#57457).

 Output: An RBG color specification.

 The same method can be used for sound, in which case we just scale into the audible range of 20Hz - 20kHz.
+We then need to mix the tones to get a sound using a synthesizer package.

 Importantly, *spectra* of colors and sounds combine additively.
 Combining natural numbers via multiplication is straightforward when presented in their factored form.
 To transition to addition, take the logarithm.
 Note that